praekeltfoundation/ways-of-working/docs/process.rst

 3. Work happens in a `feature branch`_.
 Feature branches names are composed of the ticket / issue number along with a one-line description of the issue.
 4. Write tests for the new features you are developing.
+5. Make one change per commit, and follow `What's in a Good Commit?`_
+6. Put the ticket number in the commit message.
+For github issues in particular, see `Closing issues via commit messages`_
-5. Your schema changes are expected to be handled by a schema migration script.
+7. Your schema changes are expected to be handled by a schema migration script.
-6. When work in a feature branch is ready for review then we create a pull-request.
+8. When work in a feature branch is ready for review then we create a pull-request.
-7. All collaborators on the GitHub repository are notified of the pull-request and will start the process of reviewing the changes.
+9. All collaborators on the GitHub repository are notified of the pull-request and will start the process of reviewing the changes.
-8. Any issues, concerns or changes raised or recommended are expected to be attended to.
+10. Any issues, concerns or changes raised or recommended are expected to be attended to.
 Once done please notify the reviewers of the changes and ask for the changes to be re-reviewed.
-9. Once all the changes are approved and one or more of the collaborators has left a `:+1:` in the pull-request's comments it can be merged into the main branch and is ready for a deploy.
+11. Once all the changes are approved and one or more of the collaborators has left a `:+1:` in the pull-request's comments it can be merged into the main branch and is ready for a deploy.

 For your code to be ready for review we have the following expectations: